A new year offers a fresh start, and thousands will make a New Year's resolution to get their financial matters more organized.

-The average rate of credit insurance is around 75 cents for each $100 of loan coverage per month.
-This means that if you carry a monthly balance of $3000, the insurance premium would cost you around $22 each month.
-That may not seem like a lot, but small sums add up: $22 dollars a month costs you $264 a year.
+The U.S. Government Accountability Office reports that credit insurance typically costs between $0.85 to $1.34 per month for each $100 of loan coverage.
+This means that if you carry a monthly balance of $3000, the insurance premium could cost you at least $25.50 each month.
+That may not seem like a lot, but small sums add up: $25.50 dollars a month costs you $306 per year, and that's assuming you are paying at the lowest end for CCI.

 - Credit disability insurance pays on your credit card bills if you become disabled.